Socialism in one country

 Socialism in one country was a Soviet state policy to strengthen socialism within the country rather than socialism globally.
-Given the defeats of the 1917–1923 European communist revolutions, Joseph Stalin and Nikolai Bukharin encouraged the theory of the possibility of constructing socialism in the Soviet Union.
+Given the defeats of the 1917–1923 European communist revolutions, Joseph Stalin developed and encouraged the theory of the possibility of constructing socialism in the Soviet Union alone.
 The theory was eventually adopted as Soviet state policy.

-As a political theory, its proponents argue that it contradicts neither world revolution nor world communism.
+As a political theory, its exponents argue that it contradicts neither world revolution nor world communism.
 The theory opposes Leon Trotsky's theory of permanent revolution and the communist left's theory of world revolution.

+Initially, all leading Soviet figures including Stalin agreed that the success of world socialism was a precondition for the survival of the Soviet Union.
+Stalin expressed this view in his pamphlet, "Foundations of Leninism."
+However, he would later change this position in December 1924 during the succession struggle against Trotsky and the Left Opposition.

+The theory was criticized by Trotsky and Grigory Zinoviev as antithetical to Marxist principles while the theoretical framework was supported by Nikolai Bukharin.

 Background

-The defeat of several proletarian revolutions in countries like Germany and Hungary ended Bolsheviks' hopes for an imminent world revolution and began promotion of socialism in one country by Joseph Stalin.
-In the first edition of The Foundations of Leninism (1924), Stalin was still a follower of the orthodox Marxist idea that revolution in one country is insufficient.
+The defeat of several proletarian revolutions in countries like Germany and Hungary ended Bolsheviks' hopes for an imminent world revolution and prompted them to focus on developing socialism in the Soviet Union alone, as advocated by Joseph Stalin.
+In the first edition of The Foundations of Leninism (1924), Stalin was still a follower of the classical Marxist idea that revolution in one country is insufficient.
 Vladimir Lenin died in January 1924 and by the end of that year in the second edition of the book Stalin's position started to turn around as he claimed that "the proletariat can and must build the socialist society in one country".

 In April 1925, Nikolai Bukharin elaborated the issue in his brochure Can We Build Socialism in One Country in the Absence of the Victory of the West-European Proletariat? and the Soviet Union adopted socialism in one country as state policy after Stalin's January 1926 article On the Issues of Leninism.
 1925–1926 signaled a shift in the immediate activity of the Communist International from world revolution towards a defense of the Soviet state.
 This period was known up to 1928 as the Second Period, mirroring the shift in the Soviet Union from war communism to the New Economic Policy.

-In his 1915 article On the Slogan for a United States of Europe, Lenin had written: Uneven economic and political development is an absolute law of capitalism.
-Hence, the victory of socialism is possible first in several or even in one capitalist country alone.
-After expropriating the capitalists and organising their own socialist production, the victorious proletariat of that country will arise against the rest of the world.
+In his 1915 article On the Slogan for a United States of Europe, Lenin maintained that proletarian victory would be uneven and arrive through individual capitalist nations' conversions to socialism.
+Lenin further elaborated that the working class must implement socialism nationally where they can without waiting on a coordinated international unison of revolutions.

-In January 1918, Lenin wrote: I know that there are, of course, sages who think they are very clever and even call themselves Socialists, who assert that power should not have been seized until the revolution had broken out in all countries.
-They do not suspect that by speaking in this way they are deserting the revolution and going over to the side of the bourgeoisie.
-To wait until the toiling classes bring about a revolution on an international scale means that everybody should stand stock-still in expectation.
-That is nonsense.